 - A medical gas emergency plan

-- Development and enforcement of a permit-to-work system
+- Development and enforcement of a Permit-to-Work system

 - Evaluation and acceptance of medical gas verification reports

 The individual(s) designated as the Responsible Facility Authority is required to demonstrate a level of competency.
 This can be achieved through meeting the requirements of an ASSE 6010 Medical Gas Systems Installer, 6020 Medical Gas Systems Inspector, 6030 Medical Gas Systems Verifier, or 6040 Medical Gas Systems Maintenance Personnel.
-Instead of attaining one of these credentials, the individual can also qualify by completing an educational program equivalent or superior to the ASSE credentials noted above.
+However, instead of attaining one of these credentials, the individual can also qualify by completing an educational program equivalent or superior to the ASSE credentials noted above.

 The inclusion of a documented Permit-to-Work system in the code is a step forward in providing a safe and efficient method of performing routine maintenance, repairs, and medical gas system installations by ensuring proper communication and protocols are being adhered to by facility staff.

-In addition to shutdown procedures, the permit-to-work system shall require proper testing on affected portions of the medical gas system after any work is performed to effectively “close the loop”.
+In addition to shutdown procedures, the Permit-to-Work system shall require proper testing on affected portions of the medical gas system after any work is performed to effectively “close the loop.”

-New Requirements for the Emergency Oxygen Supply Connection (EOSC)
+New Requirements for the Emergency Oxygen Supply Connection

 From a design perspective, the Emergency Oxygen Supply Connection (EOSC) is now required to include master alarm connection points to monitor the temporary supply of oxygen.
 NFPA 99 has always applied to all medical gas installations, including temporary installations.